 Disabled woman relives rape ordeal

-A partially blind and physically disabled woman has relieved the horror of being raped by her neighbour.
+A partially blind and physically disabled woman has relived the horror of being raped by her neighbour.

 The 46-year-old mother of four from Mokopane, Limpopo, who cannot be named to protect her identity, said her children were receiving threats from relatives of the alleged 28-year-old rapist who has since been arrested.